Victorian Railways bogie guard's vans: V/Line VZDYs

 In the 1983 van recoding, they were recoded to VVDY.
 At this time the Teacup livery was coming into use, and so an odd situation occurred: ZF 17 was one of the only items of rolling stock to be photographed with the "old" code, but the new logo.

 As vans were eliminated from trains most of the ZF/VVDY class were scrapped or sold.
 Some of the remainder were used for cyclic track maintenance trains and recoded VZDY, these being vans 9, 11, 14, 24, 27, 33, 40 and 46 which retained their numbers.
 VZDY 40 was sold to the Bellarine Peninsula Railway and now runs on the 3'6" gauge.

 Metropolitan Transit / The Met VZDYs

 The MET also ran a VZDY class, numbers 51 - 54.
-These four vans were renumbered from VVDY's 28, 22, 7 and 13 respectively, and at least the first three were painted in the MET green with yellow stripe livery.
-It is possible that VZDY54 was not repainted, and may have been scrapped by around 2000.
+These four vans were renumbered from VVDY's 28, 22, 7 and 13 respectively.
+VZDY51 and 52 were sighted, stabled in North Melbourne painted in Metrail green on 22 April 1987, and at least the first three were painted in the MET green with yellow stripe livery.
+VZDY52 and VZDY53[sic] (Note: Most likely VZDY53 and VZDY54) were both listed as out-shopped in early November 1987, to make two trains each of VZDY-5xVHMY-VZDY.

 The vans were coupled either end of regular consists used in reballasting operations on the Metropolitan network - two vans with the green-painted ballast wagons VHMY 1001-1010, and the other two with open wagons of the VOWA/VZWA 2000-series which had cut-down sides and "METROPOLITAN TRANSIT" logos attached, used for sleeper delivery and spoil collection.